 "...the south-China branch of the New China News Agency and the South China Daily in Guangzhou were told to use the word tongbao (compatriots) and not huaqiao (overseas Chinese) to refer to the Chinese residents of Hong Kong and Macau.
 The “people referred to were [consequently] ‘drawn’ towards Beijing, and not ‘pushed’ in the direction of London and Lisbon.”13"

-These new regulations are specifically made to ease the immigration of Overseas Chinese from countries the People's Republic of China has no diplomatic relation with.
-They can enter the mainland via Hong Kong or Macao and they may leave the country after permission from the authorities.
+The new government in Beijing took temporary measures in 1951 to better regulate the immigration of Overseas Chinese.
+These new regulations were specifically made to ease the immigration of Overseas Chinese from countries the People's Republic of China had no diplomatic relation with.
+They could enter the mainland via Hong Kong or Macao and they may leave the country after permission from the authorities.

 In late 1953, the government officially began offering preferential treatment and privileges to overseas Chinese, aiming to encourage their investment and involvement in the broader project of transforming China into a socialist state.
 For athletes with essential skills needed by the new government, preferential treatment started even earlier.
 PRC sports leaders hoped these athletes would help achieve two key goals: developing China's elite sports programs and enhancing the international image of China and Chinese sports, particularly within the socialist bloc but also on a global scale.

-The loyalty of overseas Chinese is often under discussion.
+The loyalty of overseas Chinese was often under discussion.
 The emerging nation-states in Southeast Asia faced a division between those aligned with Western powers and those inclined towards China and the Soviet bloc.
 Within this context, Chinese migrants in the region were particularly vulnerable.
-If they maintained their status as migrants, they were compelled to pick between mainland China and the Republic of China in Taiwan.
+If they maintained their status as migrants, they were compelled to pick between mainland China and the Republic of China.
 Opting to settle and attain citizenship in the newly independent states required them to demonstrate a shift in allegiance to the national governments.
 Yet, even after doing so, they continued to be viewed with political suspicion.

-Skinner (1959) describes four issues China and Southeast Asian countries had to address concerning the overseas Chinese after the Second World War, namely, the dominant role of overseas Chinese in the nonagricultural sector of Southeast Asia’s economy; the education of overseas Chinese; the legal identity and dual nationalities of the overseas Chinese; and the political integration of overseas Chinese into the newly independent Southeast Asian countries.
+China and Southeast Asian countries had to address four issues concerning the overseas Chinese after the Second World War, namely, the dominant role of overseas Chinese in the nonagricultural sector of Southeast Asia’s economy; the education of overseas Chinese; the legal identity and dual nationalities of the overseas Chinese; and the political integration of overseas Chinese into the newly independent Southeast Asian countries.
+3 groups of overseas Chinese in Malaya can be distinguished, this distinction can be applied to almost all overseas Chinese.

 The political role of the Overseas Chinese...

 There are two institutes involved in the relationship with the Overseas Chinese.
 One is United Front Department of the CCP, the other is the Overseas Chinese Affairs Committee (OCAC)of the government.
-It is a supra-ministerial organ under Premier Zhou Enlai’s GAC.
+This is a supra-ministerial organ under Premier Zhou Enlai’s GAC.
 Like many other committees and ministeries the OCAC was domi-

 nated by former Nationalists.
 The head of the commission was Madame He Xiangning .